agnesbn/LANG_assignment5/README.md

 - `<TEXT NAME>`: The name of the TXT file, you wish to run the language prediction on (if relevant).
 The default is `arabic_wiki.txt`.
 - `<DIRECTORY NAME>`: The name of the directory with the files, that you wish to run the language prediction on (if relevant).
 The default is `language_examples`.

-The results are printed in the command line and saved in [`out/language_predictions`](https://github.com/agnesbn/LANG_assignment5/tree/main/out/language_predictions).
+The results are printed in the command line as the predictions are made and are also saved in [`out/language_predictions`](https://github.com/agnesbn/LANG_assignment5/tree/main/out/language_predictions).

 ## 4. Discussion of results
 ### Language classification

-After the initial clean-up functions, a plot of the number of texts for each language was saved.
+After the initial clean-up of the data, a plot of the number of texts for each language was saved.
 As you can tell from the plot, there were a few that contained duplicates which were removed.

 ![](out/model_evaluations/language_counts.png)

 After training the model, a confusion matrix, a classification report, and a history plot were saved.
-When running the code with the default hyperparameters (Epochs: 5, Batch size: 256, Patience of Early Stopping: 1, Monitor metric: accuracy), an accuracy of 96% was reached.
+When running the code with the default hyperparameters (Epochs: 5, Batch size: 256, Patience of Early Stopping: 1, Monitor metric: accuracy), an __accuracy of 96%__ was reached.
 Noticably, all languages except Chinese and Japanese scored higher than 90% in accuracy, where Japanese only scored 74% and Chinese scored as low as 64%.
-As we can see from the confusion matrix, the Chinese texts were often categorised as Japanese.
-This probably has something to do with the fact that the Chinese data consist of both Traditional and Simplified Chinese script.
+As we can see from the confusion matrix, the __Chinese texts were often categorised as Japanese__.
+This probably has something to do with the fact that the Chinese data consist of both Traditional and Simplified Chinese texts.
 As Japanese uses Traditional Chinese characters, the model most likely has a harder time distinguishing Chinese from Japanese, when it is written with Traditional characters.

 __The confusion matrix__                       |  **The history plot**
 :---------------------------------------------:|:-------------------------------------------:
 ![](out/model_evaluations/confusion_matrix.png)|  ![](out/model_evaluations/history_plot.png)

 The history plot suggests that a longer training time would most likely not improve the results, as the loss and accuracy curve for the training data already begins to flatten after the first epoch.

 ### Language prediction
-When running the language prediction script on the language examples data, that I collected, all languages were correctly identified.
+When running the language prediction script on the language examples data, that I collected, __all languages were correctly identified__.
 This was expected for most of the languages, but the fact that the Chinese data was correctly identified probably has to do with the fact that the text I chose was written in Simplified Chinese.
 When I tried doing the prediction for Traditional Chinese, it was more often than not classified as Japanese.